Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - Also known as Asymmetric Key Cryptography
 - RSA, Diffie-Hellman, MQV

-- Instead of one key, you use 2 keys
+- Instead of one key, you use 2 keys.
+Public key and Private key
 #### References
 [[Edx CS50 Securing Data (Introduction to Cybersecurity)]]